anza-xyz/agave/docs/src/operations/setup-a-validator.md

 ### Solana Validators

-After you have verified that your validator is in gossip, you need to stake some SOL to your validator.
-Once your staked SOL is active, you can then verify that your validator has joined the network using the `solana validators` command.
+After you have verified that your validator is in gossip, you should stake some SOL to your validator.
+Once the stake has activated (which happens at the start of the next epoch), you can verify that your validator is ready to be a voting participant of the network with the `solana validators` command.
 The command lists all validators in the network, but like before, we can `grep` the output for the validator we care about:

 ```
 solana validators | grep <pubkey>